Overview

 Position the cameras as close to the the volume as possible (to ensure the actors consume as many pixels as possible), but try not to exceed a 45 degree angle of the cameras.
 If they're any steeper, they will have a birds-eye view, which increases the amount of occlusion, for example the shoulders will occlude the waist.
 Cameras should usually be no higher than 3m.

 If you will be using the cameras at 60fps, you can mount the cameras upside down and flip the image in SpinView using the Reverse X and Reverse Y options.
-However, this is not possible if you'll be recording at 110fps.
+However, this is not possible if you'll be running the cameras at higher framerates.

 Connect cameras to the switch using CAT6a cables.
 Ensure the cables are secured such that there is no tension on the cameras.
 Any movement of the cameras will require a new calibration, so it's best to make sure they won't move over time or if a cable is pulled.